deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 In Falcon Server you need only:

 - `@deity/falcon-X-extension` that provides GraphQL schema for shop features
-- `@deity/falcon-X-module` that provides implementation of all the required things in one package
+- `@deity/falcon-X-module` that provides an implementation of all the required things in one package

 ## Module and extension relation

 Please keep in mind that extension packages are still needed, as extensions provide GraphQL schema that will be exposed to GraphQL clients.
-So now, the 2 things need to be provided:
+So now, the two things need to be provided:

 - extension which is an "interface" for a particular feature
 - module which is an "implementation" of that feature

 ## Configuring a module

-In order to enable a module in Falcon Server, you need to add its configuration into `config.json` file under the `"modules"` section.
+In order to enable a module in Falcon Server, you need to add its configuration into the `config.json` (normally `server/config/default.json`) file under the `"modules"` section.

 ```json
 {